FarronF/limerick-council-meetings/meetings/2019/04/23-Meeting of the Environment Strategic Policy Committee/Draft Minutes - Meeting of the Environment Strategic Policy Committee - 25th February 2019.md

 “I will move at the next meeting that this Council immediately enact local bye-laws making

-all refuse collectors charge customers only on a pay by weight basis.”--- 3
+all refuse collectors charge customers only on a pay by weight basis.”
+---
+3

 In proposing the Motion, Cllr.
 Gilligan stated that the only payment option open to waste